-- Gerey Wyne: Male Halfling Fighter, Good.
+- Gerey Wyne: A male Hui Fighter, of honorable intentions.
 Gerey has braided black hair and dark hazel eyes.
 He wears splint mail and wields a two-handed sword.
 Gerey is kind and jealous. - Wyny: Male Human Druid, Neutral.
 Wyny is fey in appearance (one might correctly deduce his slight elven heritage), with long brown hair and brown eyes.
 He wears leather armor and wields a club and darts.
 Wyny is searching for his missing daughter. - Biorne: Male Dwarf Illusionist, from an enclave of dwarves in the mountains of Varya.
 Biorne has a long face, with cropped copper hair and large brown eyes.
 He wears blue robes and wields a dagger and darts.
 Biorne blames dragons for every misfortune.